tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 They will get an email and an alert within Github to accept your invitation to work on this repository, without doing this they won't be able to access it.

  - Now make a fork of your partners repository.
- - Edit the authors or citation file and add your name to it.
+ - Edit the CITATION.cff file and add your name to it.
  - Commit these changes to your fork
  - Create a pull request back to the original repository
  - Your partner will now receive your pull request and can review